Bald eagle nest protection effort closes area of Pensacola Dam

-In a news release Thursday, GRDA said the established nest of American bald eagles showed new activity below the main spillway at Pensacola Dam.
-The closed area will be marked by signage; violators could face a fine of $100,000 under the Bald and Golden Eagle Protection Act, according to the release.
+In a news release Thursday, the GRDA said the established nest of American bald eagles below the main spillway at Pensacola Dam showed new activity.
+The closed area will be marked with signs; violators could face a fine of $100,000 under the Bald and Golden Eagle Protection Act, according to the release.

-The area is said to be a popular off-roading destination, which also will be closed, GRDA's release states.
+The area is said to be a popular off-roading destination, which also will be closed, the release states.

 “GRDA Ecosystems and Watershed Management Department has been monitoring for multiple years now,” spokesman Justin Alberty said in the release.
 “The eagles have returned."